QuanNguyen-da/Tourism-ETL-Pipeline-DaNang/README.md

 1. Flickr - A popular photo-sharing website that allows users to upload and share images.
 It provides valuable geographical and user data.
 2. Booking.com - A leading online travel agency specializing in lodging reservations, providing user reviews and ratings of hotels, which are key for analyzing tourist behavior.
 3. Agoda - Another significant online travel service platform offering hotel booking services and user-generated content, including reviews and ratings, for a comprehensive analysis of accommodation preferences.

+## Data Crawling
+  ### 🏨 Hotel Data
+  Each hotel will collect information such as: the access link to the hotel, the hotel’s rating score, the total number of reviews, the hotel address, the ward, district of the hotel, and ratings for various criteria such as: service, location, facilities, cleanliness, and price.

+  ## 🖼️ Flickr Photo Information
+  Each photo uploaded by tourists to the Flickr platform includes information such as: the photo, caption, time, and may also include details about the tourist's country.
+Specifically, the following information will be collected:
+   **UserID** : Each tourist will have a unique UserID to identify them.
+   **Country**: The country or location where the tourist resides.
+   **Photo**  : The link to the photo uploaded by the tourist on Flickr.
+   **Title**  : The title of the post.
+   **Description**: The content of the post.
+   **DateTaken**: The time when the photo was taken.
+   **Location**: The location where the photo was taken.